Juwan23D/Youtube-Optimization-Analysis/README.md

 * What is the average sentiment score in each keyword category?
 * How many times do company names (i.e., Apple or Samsung) appear in each keyword category?

-  _Gaining insight to a customer's mindset can explain their interests and give them useful recommendations_
+  _Gaining insight to a customer's mindset can explain their interests and give them useful recommendations.
+This can also help understand their path to the video such as typing cnn to see a newstory or using google search that brought them to the video.
+The sentiment was meant to score the overall feeling towards the video such as with 0 as negative, 1 as neutral, and 2 as positive._

 # Prepare